swatipati-cloud/WeboniseAssignment/README.md

 Execution:
 To run this project steps:
+1) Open terminal
-1) javac CellphoneInfo.java
+2) javac CellphoneInfo.java
-2) java CellphoneInfo
+3) java CellphoneInfo
-3) Select the cellphone
+4) Select the cellphone
-4) Select the function of that selected cellphone
+5) Select the function of that selected cellphone
-5) After execution of functionality say y if you want to continue with next functionality else n
+6) After execution of functionality say y if you want to continue with next functionality else n
-6) After execution of one phone say y if you want to continue with next smartphone else n
+7) After execution of one phone say y if you want to continue with next smartphone else n